instana/instana-agent-operator/README.md

 Both are described below.

-### Running Go Operator locally against a K8s cluster
+### Running Go Operator locally against a (Minikube) cluster

 1. Create a copy of the file `config/samples/instana_v1_instanaagent.yaml`, for the below steps we're assuming `config/samples/instana_v1_instanaagent_demo.yaml.yaml`
 2. In this file, put correct values for e.g. the Agent `key`, `endpointHost` and `endpointPort`.
-3. Install the CRD and run the Go application: `make install run`.
+3. Install the CRD: `make install`.
+4. Run the Go application, either from your IDE, or from command-line: `make run`.
-4. Deploy the custom resource earlier created using `kubectl apply -f config/samples/instana_v1_instanaagent_demo.yaml`
+5. Deploy the custom resource earlier created using `kubectl apply -f config/samples/instana_v1_instanaagent_demo.yaml`

 To stop, take the following actions:
 - `kubectl delete -f config/samples/instana_v1_instanaagent_demo.yaml`